PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Introduction

 \mypara{Our Proposal} We propose \method, which leverages the temporal dynamics of the streaming graphs across different timestamps for more efficient privacy budget allocation and enhanced utility.
 The core idea is to adjust the allocation of the privacy budget according to the severity of the streaming graph changes.
 Considering the characteristics of streaming data, we develop two distinct privacy budget allocation strategies.
 The appropriate allocation method is selected based on the dynamic changes observed in the streaming graphs between consecutive timestamps.
 For significant changes, we allocate a portion of the total privacy budget to effectively capture these variations.
 In contrast, for minor variations, the privacy budget for capturing information can be retained, and more budget is allocated to information perturbation in order to enhance synthetic data utility.

-Concretely, to preserve key information while reducing disruption, \method first employs communities as granularity to extract and perturb graph data.
+More specifically, to preserve key information while reducing disruption, \method first employs communities (\ie, the sets of highly interconnected nodes)~\cite{blondel2008fast} as granularity to extract and perturb graph data.
 Recognizing that the community structure of streaming graphs can undergo subtle or drastic changes at continuous timestamps, which can be captured for better synthetic quality, \method adopts a community judgment mechanism to deal with the variations in the first phase.
 If changes between adjacent timestamps are small, \method chooses to retain the previous community partition to conserve privacy budget.
-Conversely, \method tries to re-partition the graph if there are significant variations.
+Conversely, \method tries to re-partition all nodes if there are significant variations.
 During the next phase, \method obtains the noisy node degree information and edge counts between communities.
 If the community partition of the current timestamp is from the previous timestamp, \method tries to integrate the node information of the two timestamps.
 Based on the perturbed information, in the last phase, \method reconstructs the entire graph within and between communities using different edge probability formulas.
 Necessary post-processing is utilized to enhance the fidelity of the generated streaming graphs.